markjivko/storyline/README.md

 ### Options - tolerance
 This is used to trigger the *onEnter* and *onLeave* actions more loosely.
 Test using the *guide* option set to *true*.

+### Options - scrollIntoView
+This is triggered 250ms after *onEnter* and performs a scrollIntoView action.
+The homonymous parameter in frames overrides this global option.

 ### Options - ignoreWarnings
 If another option is set incorrectly and ignoreWarnings is set to True, the script will halt at the first encountered